 Province-wide: Library Loan Project (UWALK) – https://uwalk.ca/pages/resources/

-Camrose Public Library – http://cpl.prl.ab.ca/about-us/policies/bike-borrowing-agreement -Bicycle Loan Program.
+Camrose Public Library – http://cpl.prl.ab.ca/about-us/policies/bike-borrowing-agreement -Library has a Bicycle Loan Program.

 Cold Lake Public Library – http://www.library.coldlake.ab.ca/ – Library has a fit-desk patrons can use when they read/study.

 Lethbridge Public Library – http://www.lethlib.ca/ – Physical Literacy Kits available for checkout.
 Equipment used in movement-based programming.
 Lethbridge Public Library is participating in Canada’s National Ballet School, Sharing Dance 2017, by learning the choreography at the library and letting people know the information is available online.

 Mary C Moore Public Library – (Lacombe Public Library) – http://www.lacombelibrary.com/ – Library checks out swimming pool passes; Children’s Programs all include music and movements to songs and stories.

 Parkland County Public Libraries – http://www.pcmlibraries.ab.ca/content/zumba-keephills-public-library – Weekly yoga classes at Keephills, Entwistle, Tomahawk branches.